What is Workflow Mapping?

 Workflow mapping changes that dynamic.

-More importantly, once the workflow is mapped, you can attach numbers.
-“This approval delay happens 8 times a month and costs 4 days each time.
-At your team’s hourly rate, that’s £2,400 a month sitting in someone’s inbox.”
+More importantly, once the workflow is mapped, you can attach numbers to the problem.
+“This approval delay happens 8 times a month and costs us 4 days each time.
+At our team’s hourly rate, that’s £2,400 a month sitting in someone’s inbox.”

 Common Mistakes When Mapping Workflows